USGS Chesapeake Bay Activities

 USGS Mission Areas

 The collaboration with USGS Programs and Mission Areas provides the resources for USGS Chesapeake Bay studies.
 USGS Chesapeake Bay studies interact with multiple USGS Programs where there is mutual benefit for the programs to meet their respective missions through funding projects that also meet the goals of Chesapeake Bay studies.
-USGS National Programs fund both Bay-specific projects and national/regional projects where some of the activities are carried out within the Bay watershed and can help address Executive Order goals.
+USGS National Programs fund both Bay-specific projects and national/regional projects where some of the activities are carried out within the Bay watershed and can help address the Watershed Agreement goals.
 Below is a summary of collaboration between USGS Mission Areas, Programs, and Chesapeake Bay studies.

 Ecosystem Mission Area

 Terrestrial, Freshwater, and Marine Environments (TFME) Program.—This program focuses on understanding the factors that control ecosystem structure, function, conditions, and provision of goods and services.
 Information from ecosystem research guides the design and evaluation of scientifically based strategies to manage and restore ecosystems and landscapes.
 Through collaboration with USGS Chesapeake Bay studies, the goals of this program are met by addressing the factors affecting the conditions of major aspects of the Bay ecosystem—fish, wildlife, habitats, and water quality—and using an adaptive management approach to target, monitor, and evaluate strategies for conservation and restoration.

 Priority Ecosystem Science (PES) is part of the TFME Program.—This activity coordinates USGS efforts to provide science for management and restoration of priority ecosystems in the Nation.
 The PES funds are focused on Chesapeake Bay-specific projects to address the needs of the Chesapeake Bay Program partners and are used to co-fund projects with other USGS National Programs.